 Shall subsequently serve the one (1) year term of office of president to which elected.

-2. If the office of president-elect becomes vacant, until such time as a special election is held, the office may be temporarily filled by a current member of the AUSTIN EMERGENCY NURSES INC Board of Directors, a AUSTIN EMERGENCY NURSES INC Committee Chair, or the office may remain vacant as approved by a majority vote by the entire AUSTIN EMERGENCY NURSES INC Board of Directors.
+2. If the office of president-elect becomes vacant, until such time as a special election is held, the office may be temporarily filled by a current member of the AUSTIN ENA Board of Directors, a AUSTIN ENA Committee Chair, or the office may remain vacant as approved by a majority vote by the entire AUSTIN ENA Board of Directors.

 3. In the event that the office of president and president-elect are vacated during the same year:

 a.
-The AUSTIN EMERGENCY NURSES INC Board of Directors shall appoint an acting president to serve until the next election.
+The AUSTIN ENA Board of Directors shall appoint an acting president to serve until the next election.

 b.
 The election of both president and president-elect will be held at a special election.

-4. If the office of Secretary becomes vacant, it may be filled by a current member of the AUSTIN EMERGENCY NURSES INC Board of Directors, a AUSTIN EMERGENCY NURSES INC Chapter member or remain vacant as approved by a two-thirds (2/3) vote of the entire AUSTIN EMERGENCY NURSES INC Board of Directors.
+4. If the office of Secretary becomes vacant, it may be filled by a current member of the AUSTIN ENA Board of Directors, a AUSTIN ENA Chapter member or remain vacant as approved by a two-thirds (2/3) vote of the entire AUSTIN ENA Board of Directors.

-5. If the office of Treasurer becomes vacant, it may be filled by a current member of the AUSTIN EMERGENCY NURSES INC Board of Directors, a AUSTIN EMERGENCY NURSES INC Chapter member or remain vacant as approved by a two-thirds (2/3) vote of the entire Board of Directors.
+5. If the office of Treasurer becomes vacant, it may be filled by a current member of the AUSTIN ENA Board of Directors, a AUSTIN ENA Chapter member or remain vacant as approved by a two-thirds (2/3) vote of the entire Board of Directors.

-6. A vacancy in the position of director may be filled by the individual who received the next-highest number of votes in the previous election, remain vacant, or may be filled by a special election as approved by a majority vote of the AUSTIN EMERGENCY NURSES INC Board of Directors.
+6. A vacancy in the position of director may be filled by the individual who received the next-highest number of votes in the previous election, remain vacant, or may be filled by a special election as approved by a majority vote of the AUSTIN ENA Board of Directors.

 7. In the event that the office of president is vacated, the immediate past president may remain as immediate past president for a second term or the office may remain vacant as approved by a majority vote of Board of Directors.

 Section 16.
 Compensation and Loans.
-Neither members of the AUSTIN EMERGENCY NURSES INC Board of Directors shall receive salaries or other compensation for their services as Board Members, but AUSTIN EMERGENCY NURSES INC may, by resolution, authorize the reimbursement of expenses of attendance of AUSTIN EMERGENCY NURSES INC Board of Directors for each regular and special meeting of the AUSTIN EMERGENCY NURSES INC Board of Directors; provided that nothing herein contained shall be construed to preclude any Director or Officer from serving the AUSTIN EMERGENCY NURSES INC in any other capacity and receiving reasonable compensation therefore.
-The AUSTIN EMERGENCY NURSES INC may not make loans to members of the AUSTIN EMERGENCY NURSES INC Board of Directors.
+Neither members of the AUSTIN ENA Board of Directors shall receive salaries or other compensation for their services as Board Members, but AUSTIN ENA may, by resolution, authorize the reimbursement of expenses of attendance of AUSTIN ENA Board of Directors for each regular and special meeting of the AUSTIN ENA Board of Directors; provided that nothing herein contained shall be construed to preclude any Director or Officer from serving the AUSTIN ENA in any other capacity and receiving reasonable compensation therefore.
+The AUSTIN ENA may not make loans to members of the AUSTIN ENA Board of Directors.

 ARTICLE VI